 The Georgia Agribusiness Council (GAC) is the state's leading trade association for agribusiness interests.
 No matter what part of the industry you're in, it helps to have a dedicated group of individuals who are standing up on a daily basis for the issues that are important to you.
-The Georgia Agribusiness Council is dedicated to defending and supporting the state's largest industry - your industry.
+The Georgia Agribusiness Council is dedicated to defending and supporting the state's largest industry your industry.

 While we celebrate the successes that helped build this great industry, those in agriculture know there are many challenges at hand.
-GAC takes those challenges head on with the support of our membership.
+GAC takes those challenges head-on with the support of our membership.

 The mission of the Georgia Agribusiness Council is "To advance the business of agriculture through economic development, environmental stewardship and education to improve the quality of life for all Georgians."
 We fulfill our mission in a number of ways, but we always focus our efforts on making our members' business our top priority.

-Legislative & Regulatory Affairs
+Legislative and Regulatory Affairs

-We know the players and leaders involved in Georgia state government and they see GAC as a trusted source of information both under the Gold Dome and among various state agencies.
+We know the players and leaders involved in Georgia state government, and they see GAC as a trusted source of information both under the Gold Dome and among various state agencies.
 Whether we are working with the Georgia General Assembly, the Department of Natural Resources, the Environmental Protection Division or the Department of Agriculture, we are ready to advocate for agribusiness interests.